gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 status: draft
 ---

+*This work is supported by [Anaconda Inc.] and the Data Driven Discovery Initiative from the [Moore Foundation].*

-The [dask] project is interested in scaling the scientific python ecosystem to larger datasets.
+Anaconda is interested in scaling the scientific python ecosystem.
 My current focus is on out-of-core, parallel, and distributed machine learning.
-This series will introduce those concepts, explore what we have available today, and track the community's efforts to push the boundaries.
+This series of posts will introduce those concepts, explore what we have available today, and track the community's efforts to push the boundaries.

 ## Constraints